Boarmasters Neck and Foot Snares

 BOARMASTERS HOG NECK SNARES

-Theses snares are 84+ inch sure lock snares made of 1/8 7×7 snare cable.
+Theses snares are 84+ inch cam lock snares made of 1/8 7×7 snare cable.
 These are quality fast snares that will hold hogs or pigs especially if their set right.
 A sheet of directions is included with every order explaining a typical hog set.
 We also have five foot extensions.
-Deer stops added per request.
+Floating deer stops included with each dozen.
+Simply clamp them down if you want them or leave them loose if you dont.
 You can order our snares by the each or the dozen.
 The price is adjusted when you make the selection.
 Our snares are the #1 selling Hog snares.
 Not just any snare will work for hogs, We have been building this hog snare for 10 years and and have perfected it.
 If you need a snare specially built please let us know.
 We can do different lengths, sizes and styles according to your specs if needed in a certain situation and still provide you will a quality snare that will work.
 BoarMasters HOG NECK SNARES are MADE IN THE USA by Professional Hunters and Trappers.
 You won’t find a better Neck snare.
-5 foot snare extensions also available.
-Click button below.
+5 foot snare extensions, dyed black, and our heavy hitter 3/16″ thick cable also available!
+Specify at checkout Click button below.

 Setting the snare for success